xsolla/paystation-embed/README.md

 * **access_token** — Access token
 * **host** - Host for performing requests.
 The default value is **secure.xsolla.com**
 * **sandbox** — Set **true** to test the payment process, sandbox-secure.xsolla.com will be used instead of **host**
-* **lightbox** — Options for modal dialog that contains frame of PayStation
+* **lightbox** — Options for modal dialog that contains frame of Pay Station
     * **width** — Width of lightbox frame.
-If null, depends on paystation width.
+If null, depends on Pay Station width.
 Default is null
     * **height** — Height of lightbox frame.
-If null, depends on paystation height.
+If null, depends on Pay Station height.
 Default is '100%'
     * **zIndex** — Property controls the vertical stacking order, default is 1000
     * **overlayOpacity** — Opacity of the overlay (from 0 to 1), default is '.6'
     * **overlayBackground** — Background of the overlay, default is '#000000'